USAir Flight 427: Investigation

-Investigators later discovered that the recovered accident rudder power control unit was much more sensitive to bench tests than other new such units.
+Investigators later discovered that the recovered accident rudder power control unit was much more sensitive to bench tests than new control units.
 The exact mechanism of the failure involved the servo valve, which remains dormant and cold for much of the flight at high altitude, seizing after being injected with hot hydraulic fluid that has been in continuous action throughout the plane.
-This specific condition occurred in fewer than 1% of the lab tests but explained the rudder malfunction that caused Flight 427 to crash.
+This specific condition occurred in fewer than 1% of the laboratory tests, but explained the rudder malfunction that caused Flight 427 to crash.
 The jam left no trace of evidence after it occurred, and a Boeing engineer later found that a jam under this controlled condition could also lead to the slide moving in the opposite direction than that commanded.
-Boeing felt that the test results were unrealistic and inapplicable given the extremes under which the valve was tested.
+Boeing felt that the test results were unrealistic and inapplicable, given the extremes under which the valve was tested.
 It stated that the cause of the rudder reversal was more likely psychological and likened the event to a circumstance in which an automobile driver panics during an accident and accidentally presses on the gas pedal rather than the brake pedal.
-The FAA's official position was that sufficient probable cause did not exist to substantiate the possibility of rudder system failure.
+The official position of the Federal Aviation Administration (FAA) was that sufficient probable cause did not exist to substantiate the possibility of rudder system failure.

 After the longest accident investigation in NTSB history — lasting more than four and a half years — the NTSB released its final report on March 24, 1999.
 The NTSB concluded that the accident was the result of mechanical failure:

 The NTSB concluded that similar rudder problems had caused the previously mysterious March 3, 1991 crash of United Airlines Flight 585 and the June 9, 1996 incident involving Eastwind Airlines Flight 517, both Boeing 737s.
 The final report also included detailed responses to Boeing's arguments about the causes of the three accidents.